How John gets paid (the question everyone wants to ask)

 Still have a question about how it works?

 Ask John directly.
-Straight answers, same business day.
+Straight answers, with John aiming to respond by the end of the next business day.